It Has Been 12 Days Since Mudslides Shut Down I-70 In Glenwood Canyon, And There’s No End To The Closure In Sight

 The governor also declared a state of emergency, which authorized the use of the Colorado National Guard to help manage traffic in the area.

-The mudslides also temporarily halted train service on Amtrak’s California Zephyr between Denver and Grand Junction.
-A detour around the region was put in place for train travelers.
+The mudslides also temporarily halted train service on Amtrak’s California Zephyr between Denver and Grand Junction but the service was restored late last week.

 Why Are There Mudslides In Glenwood Canyon In 2021?